 I was thinking how my formerly paid off car has become a $30,000 debt after an accident left me needing a new ride.
 When I chose a new car, I chose one that my physical therapist would be more supportive of for its ergonomics.

-I was thinking how I’d paid off all my credit cards a couple of years ago, and now, after a couple of layoffs and getting serious about training to improve my business knowledge and skills, I’ve taken on about $25,000 in credit debt.
+I was thinking about how I’d paid off all my credit cards a couple of years ago.
+Now, after a couple of layoffs and getting serious about training to improve my business knowledge and skills, I’ve taken on about $25,000 in credit card debt.

-I was thinking how my student debt is almost $70,000, and it’s not scheduled to be paid off until I’m beyond retirement age.
-The payment’s the size of a mortgage, and Ive refinanced it so many times I no longer have access to federal protections or benefits.
+I thought: my student debt is almost $70,000, and it’s scheduled to be paid off when I’m beyond retirement age.
+The payment’s the size of a mortgage, and I’ve refinanced it so many times I no longer have access to federal protections or benefits.

 I was thinking how the number one thing that prevents people from retiring is … the need to service existing debts, on credit cards, student loans, health expenses, student loan payments, payments to keep their kids in college, or house payments.

 I was catastrophizing like I’ll never be able to pay off these debts, like they’re too big, they’ll take too long, I’ll never be able to retire, every time I get something paid off (like I’d had my car paid off), I get another problem that sets me back again.

 When I paint the picture of how big the problem is and how long (forever) it may take to overcome the hurdle, and when I dramatize it by blowing it out of proportion and catastrophizing so it becomes bigger than it really is (about $125,000 in debt, including my credit cards), it’s easy to feel like I’ll have to work forever, I’ll be a prisoner or a slave to my creditors, I’ll never get out of debt, and I’ll have to work until I die.